-We believe we have a number of competitive strengths, which serve as the foundation of our business strategy, including the following:
+We believe we have a number of competitive strengths, which serve as the foundation of our Central to Home strategy, including the following:

-Leading Brand Portfolio Across Key Garden and Pet Segments
+Broad Portfolio of Leading Brands Across Key Garden and Pet Segments

 We are one of the leaders in the U.S. pet supplies market and the lawn and garden consumables market.
-We have a diversified portfolio of brands in both segments, many of which are among the leading brands in their respective market categories, ranging from Kaytee in pet bird and small animal, Nylabone in dog toys, Pennington in wild bird, grass seed and fertilizer, Ferry-Morse in seeds and seed starter packages to controls with our Amdro and Sevin brands.
+We have a diversified portfolio of brands in both segments, many of which are among the leading brands in their respective market categories, ranging from Kaytee in pet bird and small animal, Nylabone in dog toys, Cadet in dog treats and chews, Four Paws in waste management and grooming, K&H in heated pet products, Aqueon in aquatics and Farnam in equine to Pennington in wild bird products, grass seed and fertilizer, Ferry-Morse in packet seed and Amdro in controls.
 The majority of our brands have been marketed and sold for more than 40 years.